 Choose from cherry wood, walnut, mahogany, cedar or pine and have it engraved with their name and a special sentiment.

 10. Cremation Urn as a Holiday Memorial Gift

 Funerals are very expensive.
 One simple way you can contribute is by using the holiday season as an excuse to purchase the cremation urn for the bereaved family.

 Find out what type of memorial they would prefer, ask them about personalization (how they’d like an inscription to read), and tell them you’d like to order it for them or pay for it as a Christmas gift.

 Unless you know 100% that they want a specific urn but can’t afford it (or are waiting until “after the holidays” to order), it’s probably not a good idea to get them an urn as a surprise gift.
 Dealing with cremation urns can be an emotional subject, so it’s best to approach this idea openly and with the family’s best interests in mind, even if that means changing up your own plans.

 11. Tealight Keepsake Urn Memorial Gift

 If giving the ‘main’ urn as a Christmas memorial gift doesn’t work out, you can go a slightly different route with one of these tealight keepsake urns.
 As a working tealight, these beautiful memorials don’t have to be used as a cremation urn at all but can shine out in memory of the loved one as a home decor piece.

 But this gives the family the option of placing a small amount (a little over a cup) of remains into the tealight, and is especially useful when small portions of the ashes are shared among different individuals.
-Several designs are available here, and more (non-tealight) keepsake urns that hold a tiny amount of remains are available here.
+For more designs, check out these here.